PricingFrontier/python-for-pricing-course/docs/index.md

 Take your work from notebooks to production.
 This section covers key engineering concepts like Docker, CI/CD, cloud deployment, and working with platforms like Databricks - enabling your models and analytics to scale.

-## Join

-You're not learning in isolation - you're joining community of pricing analysts modernising their skillsets.
-Whether you're just starting out or leading change in your team, this course is here to support your next step.